Extendibility of Brauer states: Brauer states

-Note that a fixed reality structure is needed to be able to define transposes on $\hil$.
-Fixing a reality structure can be done by fixing a basis with respect to which the transposition is being done.
-This is exactly the same basis with respect to which the transformations of isotropic states is complex conjugated.
+Note that a fixed real structure is needed to be able to define transposes on $\hil$.
+Fixing a real structure can be done by fixing a basis with respect to which the transposition is being done.
+This is exactly the same basis with respect to which the transformations of isotropic states are complex conjugated.

-Observe that every Werner and every isotropic state is automatically a Brauer state: since the Werner and isotropic states are invariant to a larger set of group elements that also contain every orthogonal group element, they are indeed Brauer states as well.
+Observe that every Werner and every isotropic state is automatically a Brauer state: Since the Werner and isotropic states are invariant to a larger set of group elements that also contain every orthogonal group element, they are indeed Brauer states as well.

 Unlike Werner and isotropic states, Brauer states are described by two parameters.
-Using the representation theory of orthogonal groups and Schur's lemma, it turns out that Brauer states can be parametrised in the following way:
+Using the representation theory of orthogonal groups and Schur's lemma, Brauer states can be parametrised in the following way:

-where $\dim\left(\ydiagram{1,1}\right)=\frac{d(d-1)}{2}$, $\dim(\ydiagram{2})=\frac{d(d+1)}{2}-1$, $0\leq \mu_1,\mu_2$ and $\mu_1+\mu_2\leq 1$.
+where $\dim\left(\ydiagram{1,1}\right)=\frac{d(d-1)}{2}$, $\dim(\ydiagram{2})=\frac{d(d+1)}{2}-1$, $0\leq \mu_1,\mu_2$, and $\mu_1+\mu_2\leq 1$.
 The $\PROJ$ operators denote projectors onto the three invariant subspaces under all $\Repp_{\ytableausetup{mathmode, boxsize=\Yt} \ydiagram{1}}(g)\ot\Repp_{\ydiagram{1}}(g)\cong \Repp_0(g) \OP \Repp_{\ydiagram{1,1}}(g) \OP \Repp_{\ydiagram{2}}(g)$ transformations.
 To see this, one can rely on representation theory (see Appendix \ref{sec:app_rep}).

-Instead of the above parametrisation however, this article uses that of Keyl \cite{keyl2002fundamentals} which is based on the Schur-Weyl duality for the orthogonal group described by Brauer in \cite{brauer1937algebras}.
-It states that the commutant to the diagonal action of two instances of the defining representation of the orthogonal group is the Brauer algebra $\mathcal{B}_2$, which is generated by the set $\{\id, \flip, \fflip\}$ where $\id$ is the identity on $\hil\ot\hil$, $\flip$ is the flip operator and $\fflip=\flip^{t_2}$ is the partially transposed flip operator.
-These last two operators are nothing else then the operators that generate, along with the identity, the Werner and the isotropic states, respectively.
+However, instead of the above parametrisation, this article uses that of Keyl \cite{keyl2002fundamentals}, which is based on the Brauer-Schur-Weyl duality for the orthogonal group \cite{brauer1937algebras}.
+It states that the commutant of the diagonal action of two instances of the defining representation of the orthogonal group is the Brauer algebra $\mathcal{B}_2$, which is generated by the set $\{\id_{\hil}\ot \id_{\hil}, \flip, \fflip\}$, where $\id_{\hil}\ot\id_{\hil}$ is the identity on $\hil\ot\hil$, $\flip$ is the flip (or swap) operator and $\fflip=\flip^{t_2}$ is the partially transposed flip operator.
+These last two operators are nothing else than the operators that generate, along with the identity, the Werner and the isotropic states, respectively.
 Together, all three can be used to describe Brauer states.
 The relationship between these operators and the projectors from above is the following: